-The primary channels for parental involvement include PTSA, SSC, Arts Angels, Athletics Boosters, and a newly formed Latinx Parent Group.
+Members of the SSC participate in the decision making process for the use of Formula and Stretch Grant funding for professional development as part of the SPSA process.
+We also present and seek feedback from our ELAC and PTSA.
 Programs and plans are brought before the SLT department chairs at monthly meetings, whole staff meetings throughout the year, and at site council meetings for the school.
 Changes are made based on the feedback and recommendations of these groups in order to develop a school program that is reflective of our stakeholders.